PragmaticFlow/NBomber.Docs/docs/protocols/amqp.md

 {
     using var amqpClient = new AmqpClient(channel);

-    // Declares an exchange, then declares a queue, and finally binds the queue. await amqpClient.DeclareQueue(exchange: "myExchange", exchangeType: ExchangeType.Direct, queue: queueName, routingKey: queueName);
+    // Declares an AMQP exchange and queue, then binds the queue to the exchange using the specified routing key. await amqpClient.DeclareQueue(exchange: "myExchange", exchangeType: ExchangeType.Direct, queue: queueName, routingKey: queueName);

-    // Subscribe to a queue
-    await amqpClient.Subscribe(queue: "queueName");
+    // Subscribes to the specified AMQP queue by adding a consumer. await amqpClient.Subscribe(queue: "queueName");

-    // Publish a message to a queue await amqpClient.Publish(exchange: "myExchange", routingKey: "routingKey", body: payload);
+    // Publishes a message to the specified AMQP exchange using the given routing key. await amqpClient.Publish(exchange: "myExchange", routingKey: "routingKey", body: payload);

-    // Await and receive a message from the subscribed queue. var response = await amqpClient.Receive();
+    // Awaits and receives a message from the subscribed queue. var response = await amqpClient.Receive();

     // Disconnect the current client from the broker await amqpClient.Disconnect();

+    // Gets the total number of messages received by the client. var receivedCount = amqpClient.MsgReceivedCount

     return Response.Ok();
 });